zuplo/docs/docs/articles/advanced-path-matching.md

 - `(?:...)` - named matches
 - `^` or `$` - start or end of string
 - `[abc]` - character classes

-## Route tester

-There is a simple [route tester](http://forbeslindesay.github.io/express-route-tester/) available that can be used to debug route matching with `path-to-regexp`.